x86ed/adsb.lol-mcp/README.md

 opensky-api = { path = "opensky-api/python" }
 ```

+**Troubleshooting:**

+- If the `opensky-api` directory is empty, run `git submodule update --init --recursive`
+- Verify the Python module exists at `opensky-api/python/opensky_api.py`
-If you encounter issues with the OpenSky integration, ensure the `opensky-api` directory is present and contains the Python module.
+- If you encounter import errors, ensure the submodule is properly initialized

 ## Testing